Hunter-Open-Source-Club/Cooperman-Site-Documentation/quality-assurance.md

 - [ ] Figure out how to make multiple 'post' pages (i.e. blog style)
 - [ ] Consider changing the width of divs on Community page
 - [ ] Consider styling tables on 'About Us' page
+- [ ] The buttons in the footer cause an alignment issue